edwinkost/pgb_data_for_capri/README.md

 # pgb_data_for_capri
-This repo contains the scripts that I used to get pcrglobwb output files for CAPRI.
+This repo contains the scripts that can be used to get PCR-GLOBWB output files for CAPRI.